hschhhwwwo0o/yamu/README.md

-The application is designed to create mock-ups.
-The application has a choice between different types of devices: phones, watches, tablets.
+The application is designed for creating mock-ups.
+Create product mock-ups with the online mock-up generator.
+Simply select a mock-up, upload your design and download a watermark-free image.

 ## Development